NOTE: This is my first article put together from AI compilations, which I’m notating, and will always notate when doing so in the future.

 34 The jailer brought them into his house and set a meal before them; he was filled with joy because he had come to believe in God—he and his whole household.

-Christian men worship in Spirit and in truth!
+Christian men need to worship in Spirit and in truth!

 – –